33% of American adults are at risk for kidney disease.

 - Kidney stones

-Why are minorities at greater risk for kidney disease?
+Why are minority populations at greater risk for kidney disease?

 How does healthcare access play a role?